CedricDViou/cobalt2-compliance/README.md

 Where `<hostname>` is the DNS name or IP address of the receiving machine, and `<ibdevice>` is a specific InfiniBand device to use in the test (f.e. `mlx4_0`, `mlx4_1`, see `/sys/class/infiniband`).
-The sending and receiving interfaces must be distinct.
+The sending and receiving devices must be physically distinct.

+Note that with two connected InfiniBand cards in one machine, that machine should be capable of acting as both the sender and the receiver.

 ## Example output (on sending machine):